 - 2019 - Sex Please, We're Sixty! a farce.
 In December, the family show Sleeping Beauty, the panto (our first!)

 - 2020 December - first virtual play - HO, HO, HO!
 The North Pole Chronicles (spring show was cancelled due to Covid)

-- 2021 - You're Virtually Driving Me Crazy!
-Hilda's Yard a heart-warming comedy by Norm Foster will be filmed for November In December, Little Red Riding Hood, the panto in St. Matthew's Evangelical Lutheran Church
+- 2021 - You're Virtually Driving Me Crazy! our second virtual show.
+In December, live, Little Red Riding Hood, the panto in St. Matthew's Evangelical Lutheran Church